-If the 2015 Plan Amendment is approved, the maximum number of shares of our common stock reserved for issuance under the 2015 Plan will be increased by 400,000 shares to a total of 432,000 shares, which reflects the 1-for-25 reverse stock split we completed on April 16, 2018 and the 1-for-30 reverse stock split we completed on February 11, 2020, plus (i) the number of shares that remained available for issuance under our 2010 Equity Incentive Plan, as amended (the "Prior Plan") as of the date that the 2015 plan became effective and (ii) the number of shares that were subject to outstanding awards under the Prior Plan the date the 2015 Plan became effective that become available in the future due to cancellation, forfeiture or expiration of such outstanding awards and corresponding adjustments will be reflected in various share limitations.
+If the 2015 Plan Amendment is approved, the maximum number of shares of our common stock reserved for issuance under the 2015 Plan will be increased by 2,700,000 shares to a total of 3,132,000, which reflects the 1-for-25 reverse stock split we completed on April 16, 2018 and the 1-for-30 reverse stock split we completed on February 11, 2020, plus (i) the number of shares that remained available for issuance under our 2010 Equity Incentive Plan, as amended (the "Prior Plan") as of the date that the 2015 plan became effective and (ii) the number of shares that were subject to outstanding awards under the Prior Plan the date the 2015 Plan became effective that become available in the future due to cancellation, forfeiture or expiration of such outstanding awards.
+Corresponding adjustments will be reflected in various share limitations set forth in the 2015 Plan.